FoxVFoxyF/clown/README.md

     "prefix": ".", ⬅️example: if user send msg like .hello! program will send this to c.ai but if user send hello he will be ignored

     "username_to_ignore": "big_sigma32" ⬅️your @ bot
+    "recognize_users": true ⬅️ if true bot will see your msg like mydcname: hello!
     "print_user_messages": false, ⬅️bool
     "print_ai_messages": true, ⬅️bool
     "dc_token": "YOUR_TOKEN_HERE",
     "cai_token": "YOUR_TOKEN_HERE"

 ```
 RUN VIA runner.bat